JanssenProject/jans/docs/README.md

-# Developers Guide for Gluu CE Setup Application
+# Developers Guide for Janssen Project Setup Application

-This guide is prepared for developers who will edit and/or create new installer for Gluu CE Setup.
+This guide is prepared for developers who will edit and/or create new installer forJanssen Project Setup.
-We will refer Gluu CE Setup Application as **SetupApp** SetupApp is written with Python3 (we try make it compatible at least version 3.5)
+We will refer Janssen Project Application as **SetupApp** SetupApp is written with Python3 (we try make it compatible at least version 3.5)

 ## Direcory Structure